jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

         {}
       )

 the terminal shows a ``SyntaxError`` because I put a positional argument after a keyword argument.
-I add the error to the list of exceptions encountered
+I will add the error to the list of exceptions encountered

 .. code-block:: python